zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/GGBDWorkshop_GG4BD_910.md

 - Goldengate for Bigdata
 - Oracle JDBC Java Driver

+## Steps

-### STEP 1: Setting up the Environment For Connection
+ Setting up the Environment For Connection

 1. We already have a trail file created in the GGBD home.
 We will be using the same trail file to replicate .